-This certificate program is a course of study designed to meet the needs of those wishing to pursue a career in customs and/or immigration.
+This certificate program is a course of study designed to provide foundational information for those interested in pursuing a career in customs and/or immigration.
 Students are advised that Canada Border Services Agency (CBSA) normally requires the completion of a postsecondary diploma or degree for most positions.
 The certificate will focus on the enforcement aspects of customs and immigration.

 The Canada Border Services Agency is a federal law enforcement agency that is responsible for border enforcement, immigration enforcement and customs services.
 The agency was created on December 12, 2003.
 The CBSA oversees approximately 1,200 service locations across Canada, and 39 in other countries.
 It employs over 12,000 public servants, and offers around-the-clock service at 119 land-border crossings and thirteen international airports.